nova-video-player/aos-AVP/faq/faq.md

 ## How can I contribute in the development?

-Source code is available on [github](https://github.com/nova-video-player/aos-AVP) and pull requests are welcome.
+Source code is available on [github](https://github.com/nova-video-player/aos-AVP) and associated repositories and pull requests are welcome.

 ## The application does not support my language, how can I help?

-You are welcome to contribute to the translation of the application via [crowdin service](https://crowdin.com/project/nova-video-player)
+You are welcome to contribute to the translation of the application via [crowdin platform](https://crowdin.com/project/nova-video-player)

 ## Where to find Nova Video Player application privacy policy?